How To Deal When Your Partner Is Being Passive-Aggressive

 These are just suggestions, and how you choose to communicate depends on your individual situation, but for the most part your goal should be to work out the relationship issues in a calm, supportive, constructive manner, Dr. Ludden says.

-That said, sometimes passive-aggressive behavior is an ingrained habit in your relationship, which can be a sign that you both should consider counseling, Dr. Ludden says. "[In order] to help your partner, you have to have the emotional strength to work through their defenses," he says.
+That said, sometimes passive-aggressive behavior is an ingrained habit in your relationship, which can be a sign that you both should consider counselling, Dr. Ludden says. "[In order] to help your partner, you have to have the emotional strength to work through their defences," he says.
 And sometimes that requires seeing a professional who can help you both discuss your individual issues in a safe environment.

 Advertisement